-Let’s face it, debt is stressful and the sooner you begin to make changes to get out of debt, the better your quality of life.
-The economy has recovered since the 2008 financial crisis but there are still too many consumers stuck under a mountain of debt.
+Let’s face it, debt is stressful.
+The sooner you begin to make changes to get out of debt, the better your quality of life.

 How to get out of debt

 Your first thoughts about a budget may not be pleasant but hold on, creating a budget does not have to be difficult.
-It’s imperative to have a budget plan to get out of debt.
+Having a budget plan will help you decrease debt.

 1. Keep track of expenses – write it down